Biden to split frozen Afghan funds for 9/11 victims, relief

-WASHINGTON (AP) — President Joe Biden is expected to issue an executive order on Friday to move $7 billion of the Afghan central bank’s assets frozen in the U.S. banking system to fund humanitarian relief in Afghanistan and compensate victims of the Sept.
-11, 2001, attacks, according to a U.S. official familiar with the decision.
+WASHINGTON (AP) — President Joe Biden is expected to issue an executive order on Friday to split the $7 billion in Afghan assets frozen in the U.S. to fund humanitarian relief in Afghanistan and to create a third-party trust fund to compensate victims of the Sept.
+11, 2001, attacks, according to two senior Biden administration officials.

-The order will require U.S. financial institutions to facilitate access to $3.5 billion of assets for Afghan relief and basic needs.
+The order will require U.S. financial institutions to facilitate access to $3.5 billion for Afghan relief and basic needs.
 The other $3.5 billion would remain in the United States and be used to fund ongoing litigation by U.S. victims of terrorism, the official said.
-The official spoke on the condition of anonymity because the decision had not been formally announced.
+The officials spoke on the condition of anonymity because the decision had not been formally announced.

-International funding to Afghanistan was suspended and billions of dollars of the country’s assets abroad, mostly in the United States, were frozen after the Taliban took control of the country in August.
+International funding to Afghanistan was suspended and billions of dollars of the country’s assets abroad, mostly in the United States, were frozen after the Taliban took control of the country in August as the U.S. military withdrew.

 People are also reading…

-The country’s long-troubled economy has been in a tailspin since the Taliban takeover.
-Nearly 80% of Afghanistan’s previous government’s budget came from the international community.
+Afghanistan's long-troubled economy has been in a tailspin since the Taliban takeover.
+Nearly 80% of the previous Afghan government’s budget came from the international community.
 That money, now cut off, financed hospitals, schools, factories and government ministries.
 Desperation for such basic necessities has been further exacerbated by the COVID-19 pandemic as well as health care shortages, drought and malnutrition.

 The lack of funding has led to increased poverty, and aid groups have warned of a looming humanitarian catastrophe.
 State employees, from doctors to teachers and administrative civil servants, haven’t been paid in months.
 Banks, meanwhile, have restricted how much money account holders can withdraw.